tnpestana/iOS-Notifications-App/README.md

 # iOS Notifications App

 College assignment for Swift language classes.
-This application lets the user pick a date and time with an associatied message and will return that message at the given time via push notifications.
+This application lets the user pick a date and time with an associated message and will return that message at the given time via push notifications.

 ## Authors